 This begs the question: Why is halibut so expensive?
 I found the answer is surprisingly simple.

-Halibut is expensive is because wild populations are struggling to replete due to high demand.
-Additionally, wild and farmed halibut can only be produced and sourced in the cold northern waters of the Atlantic and Pacific, and farming is labor-intensive.
-These all contributed to high shipping costs as well.
+Halibut cost ranges from $20 to $40 per pound since there is high demand and high shipping costs.
+Furthermore, wild and farmed halibut can only be produced and sourced in the cold northern waters of the Atlantic and Pacific and farming is very labor intensive.

 - What Is Halibut?